 Simply said, PMFs help distinguish between right or wrong ways to do things.
 That’s why PMFs are commonly known by their other name – project management methodologies.

 A project management methodology (PMM) is a set of guidelines, standards and processes to better manage the many elements of a project from start to closure.
 A PMM defines the roles and procedures of project managers, employees, and other stakeholders involved in a project.
 It also details the process for fielding questions from stakeholders, exiting a project once it has been completed, and closing it down when all work is finished.

-When PMFs are used in combination with other project management methodologies, the resulting set of procedures is referred to as “the project management process.”
+When PMFs are combined with project management methodologies, the resulting set is called “the project management process.”

 - Traditional PMF.
-A traditional (Waterfall) PMF is a set of standards and procedures that are set in advance.
-This type of project management frameworks is great for projects that have a fixed scope, a fixed budget, and a fixed duration.
+The traditional Waterfall methodology is a set of standards and procedures that are set in advance.
+This type of project management framework is excellent for projects with a fixed scope, budget, and duration.

 - Agile PMF.
-An agile (adaptive) PMF methodology is one that evolves as the project itself changes.
-The adaptability of this method is a big advantage, as it can adapt to a new environment where everything around it is constantly evolving and changing.
+An agile (adaptive) PMF methodology evolves as the project itself changes.
+The adaptability of this method is a significant advantage, as it can adapt to a new environment where everything around it is constantly evolving and changing.

-Regardless of the type, size and nature of a project, a typical framework of project management includes micro and macro phases, templates and checklists, processes and activities, roles and responsibilities, training material and work guidelines – all these assets are organized and systematized into a methodology, allowing managers to control progress of their projects throughout the life-cycle.
+Regardless of the type, size, and nature of a project, a typical framework of project management includes micro and macro phases, templates and checklists, processes and activities, roles and responsibilities, training material, and work guidelines – all these assets are organized and systematized into a methodology, allowing managers to track the work progress throughout the project control cycle.

 5 Common Components of Project Management Frameworks